How the Debt Snowball Method Works

 Debts with lower interest rates may seem less urgent, but they still contribute to your overall financial burden.

-Even though these debts may not accumulate interest as quickly, eliminating them early can free up more funds to tackle more enormous debts later.
+Even though these debts may accumulate interest slowly, eliminating them early can free up more funds to tackle more enormous debts later.

 Considerations for Debt Snowball Strategy